nobrainr/typescript-webpack-starter/README.md

 npm install
 npm run build:prod
 ```
-After build phase, those files are generated into the `dist` folder:
+After build phase, 3 files are generated into the `dist` folder:
 - `app.bundle.js` - contains the core of the application.
 From the entry point `src/index.ts`
 - `vendor.bundle.js` - contains the vendor dependencies
+- `index.html` - html page with references to the 2 files above

 ## TODO

-- [-] Add samples (Jquery integration for example..)
+- [_] Add TODO example
-- [-] Setup a webpack-dev-server
-- [-] Setup VSCode debug to match webpack-dev-server
+- [_] Setup VSCode debug to match webpack-dev-server
-- [-] Setup a webpack common configuration and use webpack-merge
+- [_] Setup a webpack common configuration and use webpack-merge
-- [-] Setup for tests
+- [_] Setup unit tests